-Reasonable timeframes relate to the council providing infrastructure within a reasonable time relative to the purpose for which a monetary contribution was received.
-That is, receiving a contribution paid by a developer for the provision of open space, and delivering that open space in a timely manner.
+Reasonable timeframes relate to the council providing infrastructure within a reasonable time relative to the purpose for which a monetary contribution was received.^q For example, receiving a contribution paid by a developer for the provision of open space, and delivering that open space in a timely manner.

-For assessing reasonable timeframes, we consider the delivery schedule of local infrastructure against the staging of new development.
+To assess reasonable timeframes, we consider the delivery schedule of local infrastructure against the staging of new development.

-We examine whether the council will provide the public services and public amenities being funded through developer contributions by the time new residents would require them.
+We examine whether the council will provide the infrastructure being funded through developer contributions by the time new residents will require them.